tatianaTun/tatiana-tun-stoic-frontend/README.md

 ### Features

-As a user, I want to receive a random Stoic quote daily for inspiration and reflection.
+- As a user, I want to receive a random Stoic quote daily for inspiration and reflection.
-As a user, I want to input my current issues and receive personalized advice based on Stoic philosophy, including relevant quotes and detailed guidance.
+- As a user, I want to input my current issues and receive personalized advice based on Stoic philosophy, including relevant quotes and detailed guidance.
-As a user, I want to choose specific Stoic exercises to practice daily, such as resilience, calm, discipline, acceptance etc to improve my mental well-being.
+- As a user, I want to choose specific Stoic exercises to practice daily, such as resilience, calm, discipline, acceptance etc to improve my mental well-being.
-As a user, I want to engage in interactive scenarios where I can make decisions based on Stoic principles and receive feedback to enhance my understanding and application of Stoicism.
+- As a user, I want to engage in interactive scenarios where I can make decisions based on Stoic principles and receive feedback to enhance my understanding and application of Stoicism.
-As a user, I want to participate in Stoic Challenges that encourage me to apply Stoic principles in my life for a certain period and track my progress.
+- As a user, I want to participate in Stoic Challenges that encourage me to apply Stoic principles in my life for a certain period and track my progress.
+- As a user, I want to save my favorite quote and track my activities and progress.

 ## Implementation